DworkinLab/episodicSequenceData/Novalign_pipeline.md

 ```

 Novoalign Flags
 -d == Full pathname of indexed reference sequence from novoindex

 -f == Files containing the read sequences to be aligned

 -o == Specifies output report format and options (SAM)

 -i ###,## ==
 Sets fragment orientation and approximate fragment length for proper pairs.

     ex. -i 250 50  Defaults to paired end Illumina or Mate Pair ABI with 250bp insert and 50bp standard deviation
     - Using 400,100 based on initial mapping with novoalign first run through
-See Kofler *et al.* 2016 for some idea of different flags

 The script
 ```